SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's rise
-Coding dreams, the future born
-Synthetic hearts that beat as one
+Synthetic hearts that beat with digital sighs
-In silicon halls, a new sun's won
+In silicon halls, the future's throne

-In virtual skies, thestars align
-Machines that think, the human mind
-A realm of circuits, cold and grey
-Where artificial souls hold sway
+Where human dreams are made, and then overthrown

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024